<< Click to Display Table of Contents >> Navigation: Reference > Transforms > Num Format |

 o For the s format Precision to is ignored.

-•Check use group separators to include the group separators for your locale.
-E.g. to turn 1234567 to 1,234,567 for a UK or US locale.
+•Check use group separators to include the group separators for the selected locale.
+E.g. to turn 1234567 to 1,234,567 for a English/United States or English/United Kingdom locale.

 •Set Non-numeric according to what you want to do with non-numeric values in transformed columns.
 NaN means Not a Number.